Jealous of a competitor’s new website?

 We know what it’s like to have a website that doesn’t reflect who we are as a company.

-Our site was redesigned in late 2017 after toiling in a “cobbler’s children lacking shoes” situation for years.
+Our site was redesigned a few years ago after toiling in a “cobbler’s children lacking shoes” situation for years.

 We were our own worst client.